fenago/katacoda-scenarios/machine-learning-mastery-python/chapter-5/finish.md

-Congratulations , You've completed the task of Understand Your Data With Descriptive Statistics!
+Congratulations , You've Completed the Task of Understand Your Data With Descriptive Statistics!